StephenApolinar/JavaClassRoom/Labs/README.md

 that are numbers (doubles), the number of tokens that are not numbers, and the sum of the numbers.
 The program outputs values to an output file.

+Cs3443Lab2 - Exercise for building a client program, and Class/object file.
+Client file reads in a data file, constructs an array and creates objects.
+The client program will run test printing out processed data from Class/object file.
+The Class/object file constructs the array object, contains toString, getlength, average, sortArray, median, maximum, minimum methods.